dabiged/RLPlayground/DQN/README.md

-## RL Playground
+# Solving RL problems with DQN and DDQN algorithms
-In this work I use an epsilon greedy Deep Q Network to solve various problems from AIGym.
+In this work I use an epsilon greedy Deep Q Networks and Double Deep Q Networks to solve various problems from AIGym.

 # Cartpole-v0
 A description of the problem is as follows: